Why Cold Weather Makes You Pee More - The Surprisingly Simple Reason Behind Winter Frequent Urination

 Not Sweating Also Plays a Role

 Another factor is that you sweat far less in winter.
 In summer, a large amount of fluid is expelled from the body as sweat, so the kidneys process relatively less fluid.
 In winter, sweat output drops dramatically, meaning almost all the fluid you consume is processed through the kidneys.
-Even if you drink the same amount of water, you'll make more bathroom trips in winter than in summer for this reason.
+Even if you drink the same amount of water, you will make more bathroom trips in winter than in summer for this reason.

 Tips for Dealing with Winter Bathroom Trips

 First, keep your body warm.
 Keeping your hands and feet warm in particular helps relax peripheral blood vessel constriction, reducing the concentration of blood in the core.
 Gloves, thick socks, and hand warmers are effective.
+Warming the "three necks" (neck, wrists, and ankles) efficiently improves overall circulation.

 Second, cut back on caffeine.
 The caffeine in coffee and tea has a diuretic effect, which combined with cold diuresis further increases bathroom frequency.
 Before heading out in winter, choosing a caffeine-free drink is a wise move.
 (Books on winter health management are also a helpful reference)